Tribal Chairman Mark Macarro for NCAI President

 • Advance the Incorporation of Traditional Ecological Knowledge into All Levels of Federal Decision-Making

-Dispute Between UC Berkeley, Pechanga Tribe over Artifacts
+Dispute Between UC Berkely, Pechanga Tribe over Artifacts

-ABC 7 News – Land fight resolved; sacred mountain returned to IE tribe
+Land Fight resolved; sacred mountain returned to IE tribe

-But this past July the tribe began secretly negotiating with Granite to buy the land in order to preserve the site they consider sacred.”The mountain is our people’s place of creation for all Luiseno people,” said Macarro.
+But this past July the tribe began secretly negotiating with Granite to buy the land in order to preserve the site they consider sacred.

-For the past seven years the site has been referred to as the Liberty Quarry project but from now on the Pechanga Band of Indians want it know by its tribal name: the Pu’eska Mountain.
+For the past seven years the site has been referred to as the Liberty Quarry project from now on the Pechanga Band of Indians want it known by its tribal name: the Pu’eska Mountain.

-The Press Enterprise – Why a newly signed water agreement is good news for the Pechanga Band of Luiseno Indians
+Why a newly signed water agreement is good news for the Pechanga Band of Luiseño Indians

-“Generations of tribal leaders have fought from the courts to Capitol Hill to protect this vital resource for future generations.
-This settlement agreement benefits all of the parties by securing adequate water supplies for the Pechanga Band and its members and encouraging cooperative water resources management among all of the parties.”
+“Generations of tribal leaders have fought from the courts to Capitol Hill to protect this vitas resource for future generations.
+This settlement agreement benefits all of the parties by securing adequate water supplies for the Pechanga Band and its member and encouraging cooperative water resources management among all of the parties.”
 Macarro said in a news release.

 Stay In Touch